 Trainees are expected to participate in audit and quality improvement projects in each of their placements.

 The final version of the Child and Adolescent ST4-6 curriculum has been approved and is now available on the College website.
-An overview of this document can be found on pages 154-155.
-It is being adapted in 2019/20 to take account of the GMC Generic Professional Capabilities Framework.
+An overview of this document can be found on pages 154-155. .
+It is being adapted and will be operational in 2021 to take account of the GMC Generic Professional Capabilities Framework.